daytonn/Minteresting/README.md

 # Minteresting
-A rich chocolatey theme that's easy on the eyes.
+A minty theme that's easy on the eyes.

 ### Installation